 - Preheat the oven to 180 degrees celsius and grease a 1lb loaf tin with coconut oil.

-- In a bowl, combine the flour, sugar, cacao and baking powder.
+- In a bowl, combine the flour, sugar, cacao, ground almonds and baking powder.
 Gradually add the soya milk to the mixture until you have blended it smoothly.
-Then add the coconut oil.
+Then add the coconut oil and mashed banana.

 - Grate the orange skin and mix in the zest.
 Squeeze 2 tablespoons of juice from the orange.
 Then gently fold in the chopped walnuts.